 This means that you can create complex-sounding, library-based patches using nothing but this free instrument, just like you would with the Kontakt and Garritan samplers.

 TX16Wx also features a comprehensive sound editor that lets you tweak each sample.
 There’s an ADSR editor, a filter, and six modulators: two LFOs and four envelopes.
 The bona fide alternative to most studio-standard sampler VSTs, TX16Wx, is certainly worth a try.

 Check it out: Grace

-Produced by One Small Clue, Grace is a free VST sampler that’s designed for creating and tweaking original patches and that includes two filters per voice, two ADSR editors, two LFOs, two sequencers, and two mappable XY control pads.
+Produced by One Small Clue, Grace is a free VST sampler designed for creating and tweaking original patches, and that includes two filters per voice, two ADSR editors, two LFOs, two sequencers, and two mappable XY control pads.